Daniel: Chapter 1

 Azariah - Jehovah has helped | Abednego - Servant of Nebo |

-In Daniel 1:8-16, a most extraordinary event occurs.
-Considering the helpless situation the Hebrews found themselves (in a worldly sense), they yet chose to follow and honor the Lord, in those areas that they could control.
-Their experiences compares well with what Joseph faced in the days that he was in Egypt before Pharaoh's dream.
-This is shown in the table on the comparison of Daniel and Joseph above.
-Both the Hebrews and Joseph were given new names that were an acknowledgement of a false god, but both continued in their faith and belief in the Lord, and gave Him all glory in whatever circumstance they found themselves in.
-So why did Daniel and the other three Hebrews choose to use their diet as the grounds to establish their faith with the eunuchs unto whom they were subordinated and not their names?
-Throughout this book, Daniel's Babylonian name is used interchangeably with his Hebrew name.
-Daniel 1:8 provides the answer, that Daniel purposed in his heart that he would not defile himself with the meat and wine from the king's portion of his meals.
-Unlike the name change, which did not defile a person, it was the consumption of certain foods, particularly those used in the sacrifice and worship of false gods, that defiled a person.
-Further, Daniel did not demand or protest the food given him, but as was already attributed to him, he acted wisely with the eunuchs by submitting a request.
+Daniel’s approach with the eunuch who had charge over him, was exemplary.
+Daniel did not demand or protest the food given him, but as was already attributed to him, he acted wisely with the eunuchs by submitting a request.
+Daniel exercised faith in the Lord, by prudently requesting a new diet.
+As written in Hebrews, it is impossible to please the Lord without faith, Hebrews 11:6.
 Undoubtedly, there was concern on the part of the eunuchs about this request, since not only were the Hebrews to be evaluated by the king himself in three years, but the training and charge of the eunuchs were under review as well.
 They were very interested in the mental and physical well-being of their charges as they appeared before the king.
-So it is no wonder that the eunuchs expressed great concern over this request.
-The fact that they would even entertain such a request is evidence of how God had brought Daniel into favor and tender love with the prince of the eunuchs, Proverbs 16:7.
+It is no wonder that the eunuchs expressed great concern over this request.
+The fact that they would even entertain such an idea is evidence of how God had brought Daniel into favor and tender love with the prince of the eunuchs, Proverbs 16:7.
 As seen over and over again, Daniel was well prepared for these courtly situations, and in this case offered to the eunuchs a test, a scientific experiment.
-After 10 days of the Hebrews' eating special diet, which was different from the king's, their countenance would be compared against the rest of the captives.
+After 10 days of the Hebrews' eating their special diet, which was different from the king's, their countenance would be compared against the rest of the captives.
 Of course, the test proved that their physical appearance would not diminish but improve.
 Therefore, per Daniel's request, the king's portion was taken from them and a diet that complied with the Lord's commandments were given them.
 Behind all of this, is the Lord honoring Daniel and the other Hebrews for their faithfulness to His word, Psalm 31:21-24.